wubw/wubw.github.io/_sources/2019/machine_learning_basic.rst.txt

 ---------------------------------------

 Untility function measures how good your model is or you can define a cost function that measures how bad it is.
-Cost function apply on training set, gradient descent, used in regression.
+Cost function applies on training set, gradient descent, used in regression.
 Alternative option of gradient descent is Stochastic Gradient Descent (SGD) classifier.

 Regularization